deepmodeling/deepmd-kit/doc/install/install-tf.2.3.md

 export PATH=/some/workspace/bazel/bin:$PATH
 ```

-Firstly get the source code of the tensorflow
+Firstly get the source code of the TensorFlow
 ```bash
 git clone https://github.com/tensorflow/tensorflow tensorflow -b v2.3.0 --depth=1
 cd tensorflow
 ./configure
 ```

-You will answer a list of questions that help configure the building of tensorflow.
+You will answer a list of questions that help configure the building of TensorFlow.
 You may want to answer the question like the following.
 If you do not want to add CUDA support, please answer no.

 ```
 Please specify the location of python.
 [Default is xxx]: